Planning, Politics, and the Art of Governmentality

 A substantial amount of my work is devoted to understanding how cities are formed through various institutional and professional practices.
 Chief among these is urban planning, and the array of governmental techniques, agencies, and laws designed to produce the “urban” in particular ways.
 I approach planning in two modes.
 First, following Agamben, I examine planning as an apparatus of directive power around which people struggle to shape and control the destiny of cities.
 Second, drawing on the work of planning scholars such as Leonie Sandercock and Charles Hoch, I approach planning as a normative commitment to potentially liberatory practices of social and spatial justice.

 "Showcase Politics: The Production and Distribution of New Public Space in Mexico City."
 Co-authored with David López Garcia.
-Forthcoming in the Journal of Urban Affairs 2022.
+Journal of Urban Affairs 2022.

 "Living in the Diagram: Colonia Federal and Urban Planning in Twentieth Century Mexico City."
 Journal of Urbanism, 31 May 2020.

 "Abandoned Buildings and Vacant Lots as a Heritage of Racial Capitalism in Post-Industrial Cities."
 Lecture for the Cities Programme, London School of Economics, Sept 2021.

 "Official Magic: Mexico City and the Planning Imaginary."
 Paper presented for conference on Urban World-Making, University of Amsterdam, June 2017.